Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 272.  ### Question272
 Which is a benefit of establishing naming standards for code?

-- [ ] To communicate the name of the developer that worked on the code.
+- [ ] To communicate the name of the Developer that worked on the code.
 - [ ] To ensure that "orphan functions" are not created.
 - [ ] To make it easy to distinguish between different Software Products.
 - [x] To make the code more readable.